A better way to add multiple strokes around text in Photoshop

 Making a copy of the shape layer.

-Then because we always want to be working on the bottom shape, click the bottom shape layer to make it active.
+Click the new bottom shape layer to make it active.

 Selecting the shape layer on the bottom.